cdodd/lotka-volterra-plotter/README.md

 tested to work on Ubuntu 13.10, running Python 2.7.5 (stock Ubuntu Python), PyQt4 4.10.3 and matplotlib 1.2.1.

-It has also been tested to work on Ubuntu 13.10, running Python 3.3.2, PyQt4 4.10.3 and matplotlib 1.2.1.
+It has also been tested to work on Ubuntu 13.10, running Python 3.3.2 (via the `python3` package), PyQt4 4.10.3 and matplotlib 1.2.1.

 To download and run the program on Ubuntu (assuming you alredy have Git installed) run the following commands: